StephenBanbury/jekyll-blank-template/_posts/2019-02-04-week-one-creative-assignment.markdown

 A significant challenge would be to make the app responsive in a way that is acceptable to musicians.
 If the game is to be jam-like in its ambitions, then a live feel must be maintained with a fast-paced and relatively immediate 'question / response' flow.
 A more studious approach could be adopted where musicians work through their ideas in a more considered and controlled manner, but this would be a marked departure from the original concept of a live 'question / response' facilitation.

 **Audio streaming, virtual instruments or MIDI?**<br>
 Game-play is one thing - the medium is quite another.
 I envisaged this as being a live play-along / play-together concept using live audio streaming via a microphone.
 However, it could be that virtual instruments, or even MIDI, be used instead of real instruments.
 In this scenario, players would select their chosen instrument and a graphical interactive interface would facilitate live playing.
 This would likely be a piano-style keyboard but there is potential to experiment with different and unique methods of converting musical gestures into musical reality.
-The technologiy required for each of these options would be very different and each has its own appeals, advantages and shortcomings.
+The technology required for each of these options would be very different and each has its own appeals, advantages and shortcomings.

 ![jam-master-map](\images\jam-master-map.jpg)